Dosage Form: capsule, liquid filled

 Hypertension, which is usually mild to moderate, may occur in approximately 50% of patients following renal transplantation and in most cardiac transplant patients.

 Glomerular capillary thrombosis has been found in patients treated with cyclosporine and may progress to graft failure.
-The pathologic changes resembled those seen in the hemolytic-uremic syndrome and included thrombosis of the renal microvasculature, with platelet-fibrin thrombi occluding glomerular capillaries and afferent arterioles, microangiopathic hemolytic anemia, thrombocytopenia, and decreased renal function.
-Similar findings have been observed when other immunosuppressives have been employed post-transplantation.
+The pathologic changes resemble those seen in the hemolytic-uremic syndrome and include thrombosis of the renal microvasculature, with platelet-fibrin thrombi occluding glomerular capillaries and afferent arterioles, microangiopathic hemolytic anemia, thrombocytopenia, and decreased renal function.
+Similar findings have been observed when other immunosuppressives have been employed posttransplantation.

 Hypomagnesemia has been reported in some, but not all, patients exhibiting convulsions while on cyclosporine therapy.
-Although magnesium-depletion studies in normal subjects suggest that hypomagnesemia is associated with neurologic disorders, multiple factors, including hypertension, high dose methylprednisolone, hypocholesterolemia, and nephrotoxicity associated with high plasma concentrations of cyclosporine appear to be related to the neurological manifestations of cyclosporine toxicity.
+Although magnesium-depletion studies in normal subjects suggest that hypomagnesemia is associated with neurologic disorders, multiple factors, including hypertension, high-dose methylprednisolone, hypocholesterolemia, and nephrotoxicity associated with high plasma concentrations of cyclosporine appear to be related to the neurological manifestations of cyclosporine toxicity.

 |Cramps||4||< 1||2||< 1||0|

 |Central Nervous System|

 |Hepatotoxicity||< 1||< 1||4||7||4|

-|Abdominal discomfort||< 1||0||< 1||7||0|
+|Abdominal Discomfort||< 1||0||< 1||7||0|